 Mr Viswanathan Shankar joined the MAF Holding Board with effect from 1 January 2012.
 Mr Shankar is currently Group Executive Director and a member of the Board of Directors of Standard Chartered PLC.
 He is also currently Standard Chartered's Chief Executive Officer - Europe, Middle East, Africa and the Americas as well as Executive Chairman of Principal Finance and Chairman of Standard Chartered's private bank.
 Prior to joining Standard Chartered in 2001, Mr Shankar spent 19 years with Bank of America in both Asia and the United States of America.
-His last position was as Managing Director - Head of Asia-Pacific Investment Banking and Chief Executive Officer of BA Asia

-Limited based in Hong Kong.
 In addition to his responsibilities at Standard Chartered, Mr Shankar is a member of the Board of the Inland Revenue Authority of Singapore and the Board of Trustees of the Singapore Indian Development Association as well as being a member of the Singapore Government's National Integration Council.